alicernc/info/notes.md

   - Raymond/Preeti: HF should be straightforward - 2- 3-prompt decays to store in table
   - Florian will look into photon code
 - find out how to extract the collected luminosity for Run 3?
+- Created slack channel for more informal discussion.
+RJE tried to add everyone at the meeting, but probably forgot some folks.
+[Join here](https://berkeley-heavy-ions.slack.com/archives/C060EQS4X24)

 ## notes from PWG-O2 meeting